-Our campaign for a lifesaving defibrillator in every single school across the UK
+Our 10-year campaign for a lifesaving defibrillator in every single school

 Since 2012 the Foundation has worked tirelessly to save lives and place lifesaving Defibrillators across the UK.
 We have worked closely with the Department for Education and Government:

-Mark King, Father of Oliver King said: “Since 2012 I’ve driven across the country personally delivering nearly 4,500 Defibrillators and the foundation has provided training to over 70,000 people.
-We know that the defibrillators placed have saved the lives of 47+ people.
+“Since 2012 I have driven across the country personally delivering 5,900 Defibrillators and the foundation has provided certified training to over 135,000 people.
+We know that the defibrillators placed have saved the lives of 65+ people.”

 Senior Conservative MP and former Health Minister Anna Soubry backing the campaign said: “As a long-time supporter of the foundation, I wholeheartedly back The Oliver King Foundation’s National Campaign for a lifesaving defibrillator in every school.
 Legislation would ensure that this happens faster but to the foundation’s credit they are not waiting!
 Their determination and passion will ensure that they meet their target for every school to have a defibrillator by the time Oliver would have been 21 in 2020.”